dirtyhenry/tech-articles/_posts/2010-08-07-same-site-for-desktop-and-mobile.md

 category: blog
 ---

-# A same website for desktop and mobile?

 Update 2013: This post was first published in my previous website.
 It is still mostly relevent but needs updates.
 I'll try to update it soon.
 {: .alert .alert-info}